-The Pritzker School of Molecular Engineering (PME) transcends traditional boundaries by organizing our research into interdisciplinary themes focused on issues that have an impact on humanity and quality of life.
+Unlike traditional schools with departments, researchers at the Pritzker School of Molecular Engineering (PME) work together in interdisciplinary themes focused on issues that impact humanity and quality of life.

-Current themes concentrate on advancements in quantum engineering, biotechnology and immunoengineering, advanced materials, energy storage, and ensuring a clean global water supply.
-New themes will continue to emerge.
+Our themes lead advancements in quantum engineering, biotechnology and immunoengineering, advanced materials, energy storage, and ensuring a clean global water supply.

 In this theme, we seek not only to understand how the body's immune system works, but to change how it works for the better.